 Preferred Academic or Professional Experience

-- An undergraduate GPA of at least 3.0 on a 4.0 scale is expected, and students should have taken, at minimum, an introductory information technology (IT) course or equivalent.
+- Applicants should have a bachelor’s degree in a An undergraduate GPA of at least 3.0 on a 4.0 scale is expected, and students should have taken, at minimum, an introductory information technology (IT) course or equivalent.
 Students without a technical background are required to take as a prerequisite course 17:610:550 Introduction to Information Technology, or the equivalent.

 - Students with graphic design, visual arts, English, and communications are welcome to apply.